 Section 3.
 All current and potential employees shall be given notice of this policy upon its adoptions.

-MISSOURI VICTIMS’ ECONOMIC SECURITY AND SAFETY ACT MODEL POLICY [required][new]
+Missouri Victims Economic Security and Safety Act Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.

 In accordance with the Missouri Victims’ Economic Security and Safety Act (VESSA), The Leadership School offers eligible employees unpaid leave for qualifying domestic or sexual violence related reasons, with a guarantee of restoration to the same or an equivalent position on return from leave.
 Employees must comply with the terms and conditions set forth in this policy.